aureliechicart/okanban/README.md

 npm run dev
 ```

 You will then be able to access it at localhost:5050.
+If you want to use a different port, make sure to change its declaration in index.js and to update the base_url in assets/js/app.js (then regenerate the bundle - [see instructions here](#usage-of-browserify-and-watchify-browserify)).